 A subcutaneous implantable cardioverter-defibrillator (S-ICD) is a less invasive alternative to a traditional ICD.
-Using a special insertion tool, your doctor implants the S-ICD device under the skin at the side of the chest below the armpit and connects it to an electrode that runs along the breastbone.
+A health care provider implants the S-ICD device under the skin at the side of the chest below the armpit and connects it to an electrode that runs along the breastbone.

-- A history of coronary artery disease and heart attack that has weakened your heart.
+- A history of coronary artery disease and heart attack that has weakened the heart

-- Other rare conditions that may affect your heart rhythm.
+- Other rare conditions that may affect the heartbeat

 - Infection at the implant site

-- Bleeding around your heart, which can be life-threatening
+- Bleeding around the heart, which can be life-threatening

-- Blood leaking through the heart valve where the ICD lead is placed
+- Blood leaking through the heart valve (regurgitation) where the ICD lead is placed

 - Collapsed lung (pneumothorax)